mirandaresearchlab/LCI_Workshop_2026/README.md

 * Go to "Process->Subtract Background..."
 * Choose the radius of the rolling ball algorithm and press OK

 Repeat these steps for the other files in the **"stitched"** folder.
-Each file corresponding to a different overlap (1%, 5% and 10%).
+Each file corresponds to a different overlap (1%, 5%, and 10%).
 You can also try to correct individual tiles from the "tiles" folder.
 Try different values of the radius parameter.

-:bulb: What happens as the size of radius increases?
+:bulb: What happens as the size of the radius increases?

 :bulb: What happens as the overlap increases?